 In an earlier article, I argued that the teacher represents the school’s very essence.
-In fact, a school can only succeed according to the makeup of its faculty.
+A school can only succeed according to the makeup of its faculty.
 “The excellence of an organization’s product cannot exceed the excellence of those responsible for producing that product… this means that the school will never be any better than its teachers and staff” (Frost, 2007).
-Thus, the characteristics and core values that define a quality teacher are those that define a quality school.
+Thus, the characteristics and core values that define a quality teacher define a quality school.

 Gene Frost recalls an evaluation conducted by Wheaton Academy narrowing the essentials of the school’s core values to Excellence, Relationship, and Service.
 These three descriptors were taken directly from the school’s mission statement: “Wheaton Academy seeks to nurture growth through excellence, relationships, and service all to the glory of God.”
-When the school modified their teacher performance evaluation system so these three core values represented the central focus of the process, the school witnessed a direct correlation to the increase of their admissions – resulting in the school’s enrollment tripling over the subsequent fifteen years.
-Articulating, protecting, and ensuring that core values are known makes a quantifiable difference in the success of any school; and especially within Christian schools.
+When the school modified its teacher performance evaluation system, so these three core values represented the central focus of the process, the school witnessed a direct correlation to the increase of admissions, resulting in the school’s enrollment tripling over the subsequent fifteen years.
+Articulating, protecting, and ensuring that core values are known makes a quantifiable difference in any school’s success, especially within Christian schools.

-Authentic Christian educators share a number of core values, but perhaps chief among them is the sincere and humble recognition that God is the Teacher.
+Authentic Christian educators share many core values, but perhaps chief among them is the sincere and humble recognition that God is the teacher.

-Understanding and acknowledgment of God’s sovereignty, when it comes to both the role of the teacher’s teaching and the student’s learning are core values of Christian educators.
+Understanding and acknowledging God’s sovereignty when it comes to both the role of the teacher’s teaching and the student’s learning are core values of Christian educators.

 In Psalm 33:3 (NASB), David instructs his musicians to “Sing to Him a new song; play skillfully; and shout for joy.”
 When leaders reflect on the shared core values of what is most desired and needed for effective teachers in a Christian school, this charge to musicians serves as a great model.
 Consider the following:

-- Sing to Him – Authentic Christian educators view their work, and their words and actions, as being directed toward God.
+- Sing to Him – Authentic Christian educators view their work and their words and actions as directed toward God.
 One of the shared core values is that Christian schools are populated by individuals who see their work as a form of worship.

 - A new song – Authentic Christian educators share the core value of being life-long learners; committed to meeting the unique and specific needs of their current students.
-They focus on leading and teaching within their present reality and context, rather than the historical one of their own school experience, and to the future needs of their current students.
-In other words, they adopt and implement best practices; developed to address the needs of students and the world they live in now – and in the future – recognizing that their needs are very different from students in the past.
-They have the ability to produce a new song.
+They focus on leading and teaching within their present reality and context, rather than the historical one of their own school experience, and to their current students’ future needs.
+In other words, they adopt and implement best practices; developed to address students’ needs and the world they live in now – and in the future – recognizing that their needs are very different from students in the past.
+They can produce a new song.

 - Play skillfully – Authentic Christian educators share the core value of being masters in their fields.
 They have a commanding knowledge of their subject area or discipline and are experts in pedagogy.

 - Thirdly, the authentic Christian educator recognizes the importance of daily, hourly, and even moment-by-moment student encouragement.
-This recognizes and celebrates even small movements in the growth and maturation of students and is a powerful tool in developing their self-motivation.
+Recognizing and celebrating even small movements in students’ growth and maturation is a powerful tool in developing their self-motivation.

-In the study of apologetics, theologians discuss the Axiological Argument, identifying the underlying moral values of this world.
+In apologetics, theologians discuss the Axiological Argument, identifying the underlying moral values of this world.
 “The classroom is an axiological theater in which teachers cannot hide their moral selves.
-In the area of axiology, by their actions teachers constantly instruct groups of highly impressionable young people who assimilate and imitate their teacher’s value structures to a significant extent” (Knight, 2006).
+In the area of axiology, by their actions, teachers constantly instruct groups of highly impressionable young people who assimilate and imitate their teacher’s value structures to a significant extent.”
+(Knight, 2006)

 Why take on this daunting task?
-For the authentic Christian educator, it is the core value of living as a reflection of Jesus Christ; recognizing that the most effective means of evangelism and discipleship takes place between mentor and mentee, just as with Jesus and His disciples.
+It is the core value of living as a reflection of Jesus Christ for the authentic Christian educator, recognizing that the most effective means of evangelism and discipleship occurs between mentor and mentee, just as with Jesus and His disciples.
 “Not least among the ways students are drawn to Christ in Christian schools is the influence of Christian teachers.
-Their acumen, their love, their joy: these are all forms of Christian witness that must not be underestimated” (Reisen, 1989).
-Their witness is also an essential function of who they are and what they accomplish.
+Their acumen, their love, their joy: these are all forms of Christian witness that must not be underestimated.”
+(Reisen, 1989) Their witness is also an essential function of who they are and what they accomplish.

 ©Toby A. Travis, Ed.D.
 All Rights Reserved